ryanwevans/a-peek-behind-the-link-v-000/README.md

 ## The Link Is Born

-If the web is essentially a way to exchange text, why is it better than books?
+If the web is essentially a way to exchange text, how is it better than books?
 In the previous section we hinted that respect to the book, the web has a few additional superpowers.